 If your employer is responsible for your AML leukemia, then you can seek additional compensation through a claim for Jones Act negligence.
 With Jones Act negligence claims, seamen can seek compensation for all of the financial and non-financial costs of their diagnoses.
 For example, if your employer made you work in a hazardous environment without adequate safety equipment, you could have a claim for full compensation.

 Seamen can also file claims for full compensation based on the unseaworthiness of the vessels on which they work.
-If you work on a barge or other vessel that is unsafe due to the presence of hazardous chemicals, vapors or fumes, this could justify a claim for full compensation as well.
+If you work on a vessel that is unsafe due to the presence of hazardous chemicals, vapors or fumes, this could justify a claim for full compensation as well.

 5 Tips for Protecting Your Jones Act Rights if You Have AML Leukemia